by Steven Doyle

 It is time for grilling weather, and we are still deep up in our search for seafood in the Dallas area.
 To help us out today, we are featuring TJ’s Seafood Market and their guide for quick and easy seafood on the grill at home.

-Of course we invite you to check out the latest at either of the TJ’s Dallas locations, including Preston-Forest and on Oak Lawn where they offer a dine-in option.
+Of course we invite you to check out the latest at either of the TJ’s Dallas locations, including Preston-Royal and on Oak Lawn where they both offer a dine-in option.

 Here is Jon’s guide: Continue reading

 Fish and chip shops were originally small family businesses, often run from the ‘front room’ of the house and were commonplace by the late 19th century Britain.